 Each plant can produce between 54 and 172 seeds at one time, and more than 2000 seeds in its lifetime.
 It only takes a light wind, as little as four miles an hour to keep these seeds afloat.

-It’s apparent, therefore, that these weeds can propagate profusely, spreading to yours and neighboring lawns.
+It’s apparent, therefore, that these weeds can propagate profusely.

 How to Remove Dandelions Naturally